-When we look at traditional financial assets – fiat currency, stocks, bonds, gold, silver and other precious metals, we see financial security and relative stability in price.
-Conversely, when we look at the track record of Bitcoin and other Cryptocurrencies – we see a rollercoaster of highs and lows!
+When we look at traditional financial assets – fiat currency, stocks and shares, bonds, gold, silver and other precious metals, we see financial security and relative stability in price.

-Stable money = stable economies (most of the time!)
+Is Bitcoin a Speculative Bubble? – Stable Money = Stable Economies (most of the time!)

 Where they think it’s needed, government banks can introduce more money into circulation (printing bank notes, or minting new coins).
 They can also withdraw some if the need occurs, as well as use other tools at their disposal such as interest rates, all to maintain relative stability.

-How much people are willing to pay for it
+Is Bitcoin a Speculative Bubble? – How much people are willing to pay for it?!

 Bitcoin’s price is determined by the amount people are willing to pay for it, and in recent times, that amount has become something of a sensation and talking point.